notqmail/notqmail.org/patches.md

 2. Read the subsequent commits on the branch to see what we've changed and why.
 3. Diff the branch against `master`, and apply _that_ patch to notqmail.

+Please note that the patch branches are likely to be _re_-rebased from time to time (for instance, around notqmail release time).
+Take care when fetching these git branches, especially if you have local changes you need to preserve.

 ## notqmail patch branches

 [[!table data="""